grpc/test-infra/containers/runtime/xds/README.md

 the backend servers' podIP and test port, the resource of the xDS server will be updated accordingly.

+Another piece of information communicated from the Driver's ready container is the type of the test.
+For "proxied" test, the xds server will remove all api_listneners and only serves the socket listener for validation purpose.

 After filling in the actual backend services, the xDS server starts listening on request and server the configuration created through above steps.